eriqande/mratio/README.md

 This is a home for Mac OSX executables of `M_P_Val` and `Critical_M`.
 These programs are distributed at <https://swfsc.noaa.gov/textblock.aspx?Division=FED&id=3298>; however, the versions there have a Java wrapper that doesn't seem to work on newer versions of Mac OSX.
 So, instead, this repo has the command-line binaries, and this document shows how to call the programs on the command line.

-This repo is an Rstudio project, so if you wanted to get it you could just open it as a new project from version control in Rstudio.
+This repo is an Rstudio project, so if you wanted to get it you could just open it as a new project from version control in Rstudio (using the address `https://github.com/eriqande/mratio`).
 Or download the repo as a zip.
 Or clone it.

 Once you have it, here is an example of how to run the programs.
 I am writing this for someone who doesn't live in the Terminal, but is comfortable with RStudio.
 The first thing you should do is open the mratio.Rproj RStudio project.